 Let’s Debunk the Myth

-There is no scientific evidence to suggest that exposure to this organic substance is more dangerous than exposure to any other types.
+There is no scientific evidence to suggest that exposure to this organic substance is more dangerous than exposure to any other type.

-However, keep in mind that that every body reacts differently to fungus exposure.
-For some, having a spore rub against their skin may be the end while for others they feel asymptotic to side effects that come with mold.
-One thing is for sure and that is that no one is immune completely to all mold spores.
+However, keep in mind that every body reacts differently to fungus exposure.
+For some, having a spore rub against their skin may be the end, while for others, they feel asymptotic to the side effects that come with the mold.
+One thing is for sure, and that is that no one is immune completely to all mold spores.
 Don’t forget there are thousands of types.